darnelleMelvin/from-negatives-to-knowledge/docs/activities.md

 ---

 **💡 Try this:**
-Using <strong>Part 2: Mapping Concepts to Classes</strong> as a reference, write out a few RDF triples (in <a href="https://www.w3.org/TR/rdf12-turtle/">Turtle</a> or natural language) that describes an entity.
+Using <strong>Part B: Mapping Concepts to Classes</strong> as a reference, complete the RDF triple statement by replacing the square brackets with an schema.org class.

 <textarea rows="10" style="width:100%; font-family: monospace;">
 @prefix schema: <http://schema.org/> .